Fishing is one relaxing and productive hobby to have. For every hobby, there is a set of equipment or gear to get you started.

 This fishing line is the most popular one since it is very affordable.
 Another factor in its popularity is the narrow diameter it has, which makes it less noticeable for fish in the water.

-Monofilament comes in different colors; the most popular option is clear, but it comes in gold, white, green, blue, red, and even fluorescent.
+Monofilament lines comes in different colors; the most popular option is clear, but it comes in gold, white, green, blue, red, and even fluorescent.

 Also, it is a perfect multi-purpose choice for beginners because of how easy it is to use.
 Tying knots with monofilament lines is fuss-free.
 Professionals, on the other hand, tend to use monofilament for catching bass only, while resorting to other types for other purposes.